The Reimagining

 Artistic Direction

-Mr. Petric’s work as artistic director began with his curation of the inclusive Big Squeeze Accordion Festival in collaboration with Toronto's Harbourfont Centre and the CBC's beloved program Two New Hours.
-Festival highlights included Mogens Ellegaard, Matti Rantanen, Pauline Oliveros and Mr. Petric improvising and premiering works with the Canadian Electronic Ensemble and performances of 32 accordionists over 17 days.
-Other events curated by Mr. Petric included CBC’s Virtuosi Series at Toronto's Glenn Gould Studio, and numerous Carte Blanche series for Societe Radio Canada from Montreal's Salle Pierre Mercure, Québec City's Cathedrale de St. Trinite and New Brunswick's Bay de Chaleurs festival.
-Mr. Petric co-directed the first Canadian presentation of the Complete Berio Sequenzas for the University of Toronto New Music Festival with co-artistic director David Hetherington.
-At five hours in length the concert featured narrations of Sanguinetti’s poetry for each Sequenza, staging by Grahame Cozzubo, and digitized lighting for each work performed by Canada’s leading symphonic and solo artists.
+Mr. Petric directed the inclusive Big Squeeze Accordion Festival in collaboration with Toronto's Harbourfont Centre and the CBC's Two New Hours.
+Festival highlights included improvisations by Mogens Ellegaard, Matti Rantanen, Pauline Oliveros and Mr. Petric with the Canadian Electronic Ensemble.
+Mr. Petric also directed the CBC’s Virtuosi Series at Toronto's Glenn Gould Studio, and numerous Carte Blanche concerts for Societe Radio Canada broadcast from Salle Pierre Mercure, Québec City's Cathedrale de St. Trinite and New Brunswick's Bay de Chaleurs festival.
+Petric co-directed the first Canadian presentation of the Complete Berio Sequenzas for the University of Toronto New Music Festival with co-artistic director David Hetherington.